basilfisk/UI2/json-ui/docs/validation.md

 # Application Definition Files

-**json-ui** uses 3 files to define the structure of an application:
+**json-ui** uses 3 files to build an application:

 - `menus.js` defines the structure of the menu and options
 - `forms.js` defines the structure of the tables and forms called from the menu options
 - `fields.js` defines the list of fields and lists referenced by `forms.js`

+## Missing tests

+can fields.type:id no validation yet. have checks:mandatory set? can fields.type:list have checks:mandatory set?
+can fields.type:integer be extended to support number|float|etc and checks? checkbox is supported in `_validate`, but needs to be validated id is supported in `_validate` as text, but needs to be validated

 ## Menu Definitions